DappCoderr/Cadence-fun-frontend/public/modules/Module 4/Lesson 5.md

 ---
-title: Lesson 5 - Adding Standard Events
+Lesson 5 - Adding Standard Events
 ---

 Are you getting some error?
 Don't worry we will resolve them now.